 To provide you the richest and safest experience, we've blocked browsers that we don't support.
 In order to use this site, please upgrade or switch to Chrome, Safari, IE 11 or newer (preferably Edge), and/or Firefox.
 We apologize for any inconvenience that this may cause.

-USA Football National Practice Guidelines are the first comprehensive guide for youth tackle football endorsed by leading medical organizations.
-They work hand-in-hand with Heads Up Football while making it easy for any youth football coach to implement health and safety recommendations.
+USA Football's National Practice Guidelines are the first comprehensive guide for youth football endorsed by leading medical organizations.
+They work hand-in-hand with our coach resources and the Football Development Model (FDM) while making it easy for any youth football coach to implement health and safety recommendations.

 About 90 percent of heat stroke cases occur during the first few days of practice, when athletes are unprepared to cope with environmental conditions and physiological demands.

 Spend the first two weeks of practice gradually increasing the length and intensity of practice as well as the amount of equipment worn.
 Athletes should have access to fluids at all times and have periods of rest throughout a practice.